Ferlab-Ste-Justine/envoy-transport-control-plane/README.md

       cluster_client_certificate: Path to a client certificate to present to the backend.
 If the backend doesn't validate client certs, a dummy certificate can be passed here.
       cluster_client_key: Path to a client key to present to the backend.
       use_http_listener: Whether to use an L7 http listener instead of L4 tcp as part of the tls termination.
 Useful to negotiate http version with clients.
-      http_parameters:
+      http_parameters: Parameters if using https listerner.
-        server_name: Server name to return on http requests if using http listener.
+        server_name: Server name to return on http requests.
-        max_concurrent_streams: Maximum number of streams to allow per peer for clients using http/2 if using http listener.
+        max_concurrent_streams: Maximum number of streams to allow per peer for clients using http/2.
+        request_headers_timeout: The maximum amount of time envoy will wait for all headers to be received once the initial byte is sent.
+        use_remote_address: Whether envoy should append to the **x-forwarded-for** header with the client ip.
+Should be set to true when setting up an edge load balancer.
+        initial_connection_window_size: Window size (in bytes) allocated to a new http/2 connection.
+Should be set to conservatively small amount for edge load balancer.
+        initial_streaming_window_size: Window size (in bytes) allocated to a new http/2 stream.
+Should be set to conservatively small amount for edge load balancer.
   ...
 ```